Tanishakatyal149/Calculator/README.md

 # Calculator
-This is the Calculator website using HTML CSS JavaScript Take a quick look at a Website
+This is the Calculator website using HTML CSS JavaScript.
+Take a quick look at a Website  https://tanishakatyal149.github.io/Calculator/